0xB10C/memo/README.md

 Keep in mind, that you need a customized Bitcoin Core version to run the Bitcoin Transaction Monitor.

 ## Licence
-This project and all it's files are licensed under a GNU Affero General Public License.
+This project and all its files are licensed under a GNU Affero General Public License.